logo2

 46. Hoenig, R., B. Lockhart, P. Schulz, C. Serr, L. Jordan, B. Lindsey, and P. Perry.
 2013.
 Berney-Bond Glass Co.
 In: Encyclopedia of Manufacturer's Marks on Historic Bottles. posted on Historic Glass Bottle Identification & Information Website. https://sha.org/bottle/pdffiles/Berney-Bond.pdf

 47. Lockhart, B., C. Serr, B. Schriever, and B. Lindsey.
 2017.
-Other "L" Marks In: Encyclopedia of Manufacturer's Marks on Historic Bottles. posted on Historic Glass Bottle Identification & Information Website. https://sha.org/bottle/pdffiles/LOther.pdf
+Other "L" marks In: Encyclopedia of Manufacturer's Marks on Historic Bottles. posted on Historic Glass Bottle Identification & Information Website. https://sha.org/bottle/pdffiles/LOther.pdf